tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 Contributing to open source software will make you a better programmer, gain valuable feedback through code review, look great on your resume and increase your visibility in the community.
-It may even get you a job; I am on the Tidyverse team today mainly because I was a frequent open source contributor to Tidyverse packages over a number of years.
+It may even get you a job; I am on the tidyverse team today mainly because I was a frequent open source contributor to tidyverse packages over a number of years.